-I have previously carried out quantitative research on the impact of countries’ institutions on goodwill impairment practices.
-I am currently working on a project funded by the British Accounting & Finance Association (BAFA) with Prof. Sabur Mollah and Dr Hussein Halabi at Swansea University.
-I am also working with Dr Murniati Mukhlisin and other colleagues on "Poverty Eradication Through Financial Discipline" project, which has recently received a research grant of £8,843 from the Ministry of Religious Affairs, Indonesia.
+Ahmad is a proactive researcher in accounting with a particular focus on accounting diversity across countries.
+Ahmad has previously carried out quantitative research on the impact of countries’ institutions on goodwill impairment practices, and he is currently working on a project funded by the British Accounting & Finance Association (BAFA) with Prof. Sabur Mollah and Dr Hussein Halabi at Swansea University.
+Ahmad is also working with Dr Murniati Mukhlisin and other colleagues on "Poverty Eradication Through Financial Discipline" project, which has recently received a research grant of £8,843 from the Ministry of Religious Affairs, Indonesia.

 Academic Qualifications & Professional Membership